masterdev0218/meen-stack-articles/README.md

 ## :floppy_disk: Setup

+* Run `npm i` to install dependencies.
+* Create a root-level `.env` file and add MongoDB connection string: `MONGO_URI="MongoDB connection string"`
-* `npm run dev` to run Ejs client and backend server concurrently.
-Navigate to `http://localhost:4000/` to see frontend (refresh after changes - does not auto-update).
+* Run `npm run dev` to create an Ejs client and backend server concurrently.
+* Navigate to `http://localhost:4000/` to see frontend (refresh after changes - does not auto-update).

 ## :computer: Code Examples